Last Updated on January 30, 2024 by Christian Heide

-Modernism or Modernisme in Catalan is an art and literature movement connected the search for a Catalan national identity.
-The period associated with is was around 1888-1910 and is primarily connected with Catalonia and Barcelona.
-In the context of the rapid development and urban changes during the industrial revolution the Catalan elite – politicians, bourgeoisie and rich entrepreneurial families – intensified their efforts to create their own national identity.
+Modernism or Modernisme in Catalan is an art and literature movement connected with the search of a Catalan national identity.
+The period associated with it was around 1888-1915 and is primarily linked to Catalonia and Barcelona.
+In the context of the rapid development and urban changes during the industrial revolution the Catalan elite – politicians, bourgeoisie and rich entrepreneurial families – intensified their efforts to revive their own national identity.

 What makes Catalan modernism in architecture so special?

 When observing Modernist buildings in Barcelona typical elements that are used for the façades are:

 - Curves are mainly used, much more than straight lines.